Biography

 Other performances

-Competition successes include the accompanists' prizes in: the 'Great Elm Vocal Awards', 'Performing Australian Music' competition, 'Haverhill SInfonia Soloists Competition', the John Ireland and Sir Arthur Bliss prizes for song accompaniment and Sir Henry Richardson Award.
+National competition successes include the accompanists' prizes in: the 'Great Elm Vocal Awards', 'Performing Australian Music' competition, 'Haverhill SInfonia Soloists Competition', the John Ireland and Sir Arthur Bliss prizes for song accompaniment and Sir Henry Richardson Award.

 Caroline has performed internationally as far as New Zealand and her London appearances have included duo recitals at the Wigmore Hall, Royal Festival Hall, St. Martin-in-the-Fields and the Purcell Room.
 Her concerto performances include Saint-Saens' Piano Concerto in G minor and Mozart's Concerto K.456 which she directed.
 She has worked with several national competition winners such as Rafal Payne (former BBC Young Musician of the Year winner), performing alongside him on several occasions and in a private lesson with the late Lord Yehudi Menuhin.